 Why is consistent attendance important?

 Much of the successful work of therapy is dependent on the trust built between client and therapist.
 This trust develops over time and allows you to do the deeper work of therapy that helps you make the significant changes in your life.
-The relationship grows through regular time spent together that is why minimally weekly sessions are so important.
+The relationship grows through regular time spent together and that is why minimally weekly sessions are so important.